 How can you keep yourself, and your data, protected while you are looking for a new job?
 Some tips and tricks are below.

-1. Do Your Research: check out the company name, website, and recruiter.
+- Do Your Research: check out the company name, website, and recruiter.
 If you’re looking at a website, look for the “lock” or secure icon in the top left of your browser near the URL.
-If it says “not secure”, it may be an illegitimate business.
+If it says, “not secure”, it may not be a legitimate business.

-2. Keep Your Personal Information Private: details like your bank account, social security number, and other sensitive data should remain private.
-Don’t offer this information up too early in the process (it is often necessary only right before you start a job) and don’t share it via public, unsecured avenues.
+- Keep Your Personal Information Private: details like your bank account, social security number, and other sensitive data should remain private.
+Don’t offer this information up too early in the process (it is often necessary only right before you start a job) and don’t share it via public or, unsecured avenues.

 What do you do if you have already been targeted?